JoeBloggs101/hello-world/README.md

 This is my first test using GitHub
 I am a new user.
 I am called Joe Bloggs.
-Search my name into Google.
+Search my name into Google for its meaning.
-Google thinks I am an average, typical man.
+Google thinks I am a hypothetical average man.
 Great!